Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Acknowledgments

 \section{Acknowledgments}

-The work described in this paper was supported by the National Natural Science Foundation of China (No. 52102385), a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. PolyU/25209221), and grants from the Otto Poon Charitable Foundation Smart Cities Research Institute (SCRI) at the Hong Kong Polytechnic University (Project No. P0043552 \& P0036472).
+The work described in this paper was supported by the National Natural Science Foundation of China (No. 52102385), grants from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. PolyU/25209221 and PolyU/15206322), and grants from the Otto Poon Charitable Foundation Smart Cities Research Institute (SCRI) at the Hong Kong Polytechnic University (Project No. P0043552 \& P0036472).